waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

     * Push your contributions to the remote repository
     * Click pull request for approval
     * Once the project manager is satisfied with your contribution, it is merged with the master branch.

+NB: when you lost your local repo and your pushing the new changes to the remote repo, use these commands: git push -f <repo name> master  (for first push) or git push <repo name> master (if you have pushed before)